 Simplify Your Engineering Calculations with Our Advanced Tools.

-Latent heat can be calculated using the formula: Q = m × L, where Q is the heat energy (in joules), m is the mass (in kg), and L is the specific latent heat (in J/kg).
+Easy.
+Use the formula: Q = m × L. Q is heat energy in joules, m is mass in kg, and L is the specific latent heat in J/kg.
+Multiply ‘em together and you're set.

 Substance | Solid to Liquid (J/kg) | Liquid to Gas (J/kg) |